-Before we get into the changes Fannie Mae recently made to its debt-to-income ratio limit, let’s review what a debt-to-income ratio is.
+Before we get into the changes Fannie Mae made to its debt-to-income ratio limit, let’s review what a debt-to-income ratio is.

 Though it’s not used to calculate your credit scores, your DTI ratio can play a key role when you apply for a mortgage.
 Why?
 Because it helps mortgage lenders evaluate how much additional debt you can handle.